totten/yass/README.txt

-redundant cascading (i.e cascades in which two downstream replicas independently create revisions to the same entity); redundant cascading will create unnecessary conflicts, although the practical affect of those conflicts might be negligible.
+redundant cascading (i.e cascades in which two downstream replicas independently create revisions to the same entity); redundant cascading will create unnecessary conflicts, although the practical affect of those conflicts are debatable.
 In any event, prevent this by following these
 rules:

 Rule 2.a: The topology should be based on a set of acyclic access-control zones -- i.e. there should be only one path between any two zones.

 Rule 2.b.
-The relation between any two adjoing zones should be strictly superset-subset.
+The relation between any two adjoining zones should be strictly superset-subset.

 Rule 2.c.
 The replicas which straddle the boundaries between zones should